SunOner/labelImg_Next/README.md

 - **Popup Position**: Changed the position of pop-up windows, improved by [lsh0902](https://github.com/lsh0902).
 - **PyQt4 Deprecation**: Gradual removal of PyQt4 in progress.
 - **Polygon Vertex Logic**: Improved logic for finding polygon vertices to enhance clickability.
+- **Auto annotate**: Added the function of automatic annotation of the image using the Ultralyrics module.

 ## About Label Studio